AdobeDocs/experience-manager-64.en/help/assets/adding-dynamic-media-assets-to-pages.md

 >[!NOTE]
 >
 >If there is a Dynamic Media component, an Interactive Media component, or both on a web page that is accessed by a user with read-only permissions, the page breaks and the components are not render correctly.
 The reason is because the page is reconstructed to ensure that the properties of the components are good and any referenced assets and configurations are accessible.
 The page is then rendered again causing the components to break; the respective component code on the page cannot be re-rendered due to the user’s read-only access.
+>
 >To avoid this issue, ensure that AEM Sites users have the necessary permissions to access the assets.

 ![chlimage_1-541](assets/chlimage_1-541.png)

 You can edit the following **[!UICONTROL General]** settings by clicking **[!UICONTROL Edit]** in the component.

-**[!UICONTROL Viewer preset]** Select an existing viewer preset from the drop-down menu.
+* **[!UICONTROL Viewer preset]**
+Select an existing viewer preset from the drop-down menu.
 If the viewer preset you are looking for is not visible, you may need to make it visible.
 Viewer Presets must be published before they can be used.
 See Managing Viewer Presets.

+* **[!UICONTROL Title]**
-**[!UICONTROL Title]** Change the title of the video.
+Change the title of the video.

-**[!UICONTROL Width]** and **[!UICONTROL Height]** Enter value in pixels if you want the video to be a fixed size.
+* **[!UICONTROL Width]** and **[!UICONTROL Height]** Enter value in pixels if you want the video to be a fixed size.
 Leaving these values blank makes it adaptive.

 You can edit the following **[!UICONTROL Add To Cart]** settings by clicking **[!UICONTROL Edit]** in the component.

-**[!UICONTROL Show Product Asset]** By default, this value is selected.
+* **[!UICONTROL Show Product Asset]**
+By default, this value is selected.
 The product asset shows an image of the product as defined in the Commerce module.
 Clear the check mark to not show the product asset.

+* **[!UICONTROL Show Product Price]**
-**S[!UICONTROL how Product Price]** By default, this value is selected.
+By default, this value is selected.
 Product price shows the price of the item as defined in the Commerce module.
 Clear the check mark to not show the product price.

-**[!UICONTROL Show Product Form]** By default, this value is not selected.
+* **[!UICONTROL Show Product Form]**
+By default, this value is not selected.
 The Product Form includes any product variants such as size and color.
 Clear the check mark to not show the product variants.

-### Panoramic Media Component {#panoramic-media-component}
+### Panoramic Media component {#panoramic-media-component}

 Panoramic Media component is for those assets that are spherical panoramic images.
 Such images provide a 360° viewing experience of a room, property, location, or landscape.
 For an image to qualify as a spherical panorama, it must have either one OR both of the following: